chmaha/ReaClassical/install_instructions.md

 ## For updating an existing portable install of ReaClassical:

-1. Run the ReaClassical_Updater function found in the actions dialog (shortcut ?).
+1. Run the ReaClassical_Updater function (Shift+U).
 This will sync ReaPack to get the latest ReaClassical functions then offer to overwrite your toolbars and keymaps with the latest ReaClassical portable install defaults. **DON'T answer yes to either of these questions if you have your own custom toolbars or keyboard shortcuts as they will be overwritten!**
 2. Run the REAPER Update Utility (Ctrl+U) to upgrade to the latest tested version of REAPER noted [here](https://raw.githubusercontent.com/chmaha/ReaClassical/main/tested_reaper_ver.txt).

 For those who only want access to the scripts and jsfx plugins: